-Determination of the fair value of student loan receivables, which are primarily federally sponsored student loans with U.S. governmental mandated interest rates and repayment terms and subject to significant restrictions as to their transfer or disposition, could not be made without incurring excessive costs.
-The University issued Oregon Facilities Authority (OFA) revenue bonds that are reported at an amortized cost of \$86,191 and \$88,281 at June 30, 2020 and 2019, respectively, in the statements of financial position.
+Determination of the fair value of student loan receivables, which include federally sponsored student loans with U.S. governmental mandated interest rates and repayment terms and subject to significant restrictions as to their transfer or disposition, could not be made without incurring excessive costs.
+The University issued Oregon Facilities Authority (OFA) revenue bonds that are reported at an amortized cost of \$84,045 and \$86,191 at June 30, 2021 and 2020, respectively, in the statements of financial position.
 See Note 10 for other disclosures of debt obligations.